frankhart2018/typy/Doc/library/concurrent.futures.rst

        Return the value returned by the call.
 If the call hasn't yet completed then this method will wait up to *timeout* seconds.
 If the call hasn't completed in *timeout* seconds, then a
-       :exc:`TimeoutError` will be raised. *timeout* can be an int or float.
+       :exc:`concurrent.futures.TimeoutError` will be raised. *timeout* can be an int or float.
 If *timeout* is not specified or ``None``, there is no limit to the wait time.

        If the future is cancelled before completing then :exc:`.CancelledError` will be raised.

-       If the call raised an exception, this method will raise the same exception.
+       If the call raised, this method will raise the same exception.

     .. method:: exception(timeout=None)

        Return the exception raised by the call.
 If the call hasn't yet completed then this method will wait up to *timeout* seconds.
-If the call hasn't completed in *timeout* seconds, then a :exc:`TimeoutError` will be raised.  *timeout* can be an int or float.
+If the call hasn't completed in *timeout* seconds, then a :exc:`concurrent.futures.TimeoutError` will be raised.  *timeout* can be an int or float.
 If *timeout* is not specified or ``None``, there is no limit to the wait time.